woodrush/lambda-8cc/README.md

 The [ELVM](https://github.com/shinh/elvm) architecture was written by [Shinichiro Hamaji](https://github.com/shinh).
 [8cc](https://github.com/rui314/8cc) was written by [Rui Ueyama](https://github.com/rui314).
-The version of 8cc used in lambda-8cc is a modified version of 8cc included as a part of ELVM, modified by Shinichiro Hamaji and others. lambda-8cc also includes elc, a part of ELVM, which compiles ELVM assembly to x86 and lambda calculus, written by Shinichiro Hamaji.
+The version of 8cc used in lambda-8cc is a modified version of 8cc included as a part of ELVM, modified by Shinichiro Hamaji and others. lambda-8cc also includes elc, a part of ELVM written by Shinichiro Hamaji, modified by Hikaru Ikuta so that it can compile ELVM assembly to lambda calculus.
 The lambda calculus backend for ELVM was written by Hikaru Ikuta, by integrating LambdaVM into ELVM.
 The running time and memory usage statistics were measured using a [lambda calculus interpreter](https://github.com/melvinzhang/binary-lambda-calculus) written by [Melvin Zhang](https://github.com/melvinzhang). lam2bin was written by [Justine Tunney](https://github.com/jart).